-5.3 A staff member undertaking an internal secondment will receive a variation to her/his contract of employment from the Human Resources Directorate (HR) which formalises the arrangements of the temporary internal secondment.
+5.3 A staff member undertaking an internal secondment will receive a variation to their contract of employment from the Human Resources Directorate (HR) which formalises the arrangements of the temporary internal secondment.

 5.4 A staff member undertaking an internal secondment will normally receive salary and entitlements equivalent to the classification of the position to which they have been seconded.
 This may include payment of a Higher Duties Allowance if the position to which the staff member has been seconded is classified at a higher grade.

-All decisions in relation to the application of this policy must be in accordance with the relevant University Delegations.
+All decisions in relation to the application of this policy must be in accordance with Delegations of Authority Policy and Register.

 7. Policy Review

 The University may make changes to this policy and procedures from time to time.
-In this regard, any staff member who wishes to make any comments about this Policy may forward her/his suggestions to the Human Resources Advisory Service.
+In this regard, any staff member who wishes to make any comments about this policy may forward their suggestions to Human Resources.